-Any complaint raised under this policy should be made in good faith.
+Any concern or complaint raised in accordance with this policy must be raised in 'good faith'.

+Any grievance should be raised in a timely manner without undue delay.
 In usual circumstances a grievance that is raised due to an event that occurred more than six months previously will not be considered.
 The only exceptions will be: